Biometric Screening & Health Assessment

 Which biometric screening option should I use?

-In order for your results to be counted as complete, you must use Direct-to-Quest or Physician Lab Form.
+In order for your results to be counted as complete, you must use Option 1: Direct-to-Quest, Option 2: Onsite Biometric Screenings (coming soon), or Option 3: Physician Lab Form.

-• Direct-to-Quest is the quickest, most efficient ways to get a biometric screening.
+- Direct-to-Quest and onsite screenings are the quickest, most efficient ways to get a biometric screening.

 What items are measured in the biometric screening?